 Grant Agreement No. 101004469

 Project Acronym ODEUROPA

 Project full title Negotiating Olfactory and Sensory Experiences

 in Cultural Heritage Practice and Research

-Funding Scheme H2020-SC6-TRANSFORMATIONS-2020
+Inding Scheme H2020-SC6-TRANSFORMATIONS-202

 Project website http://odeuropa.eu/

 Prof. Dr. Inger Leemans

 Project Coordinator KNAW Humanities Cluster

-Email: inger.leemans@huc.knaw.nl
+- Email: inger.leemans@huc.knaw.nl

 Document Number Deliverable D2.5

 Status & version FINAL

 Contractual date of delivery December 2022

 Date of delivery 20 December 2022

 Туре Other

 Security (distribution level) Public

 Number of pages 16

 WP contributing to the deliberable WP2

 WP responsible WP2

 EC Project Officer Hinano Spreafico

-Authors: Mathias Zinnen, Vincent Chr istlein 1
+Authors: Mathias Zinnen, 1 Vincent Christlein 1

-Authors: Mathias Zinnen, Vincent Christlein Internal reviewers: Sofia Ehrich, Ali Hürriyetoğlu2
+Internal reviewers: Sofia Ehrich, 2 Ali Hürriyetoğlu 2

 Affiliations (1) FAU, (2) KNAW

 Keywords: Challenge, object detection

-Abstract: We held the Odeuropa ICPR2022-ODOR competition where we challenged participants to recognise smell-active objects in historical artworks using methods of object detection.
-All in all, we had 36 registered teams, of which 4 submitted to the final phase.
-The resulting detection systems pushed the performance of object detection on the ODOR dataset (cf. D2.2) to 11.5% mAP, thus improving over the recognition capabilities of our own systems at that time.
-The winning team Thousandwords applied a state-of-the art one-stage object detection model and a variety of tricks which we plan to adopt to improve our own recognition system.
-Specifically small objects and fine grained classification turned out to be as difficult as expected which was reflected in the evaluation results.
-For larger objects, however, and for some specific, smell-significant categories such as censers, gloves, or pomanders, the participants could achieve decent detection capabilities.
-The challenge results encourage us to keep working on the improvement of our algorithms to automatically extract smell references from historical artworks.
+Abstract: We held the Odeuropa ICPR2022-ODOR competition where we challenged

+participants to recognise smell-active of objects in historical artworks using methods of

+object detection.
+All in all, we had 36 reg gistered teams, of which 4 submitted to the final

+phase.
+The resulting detection system s pushed the performance of object detection

+on the ODOR dataset (cf. D2.2) to 11.
+5% mAP, thus improving over the recognition

+capabilities of our own systems at that time.
+The winning team Thousandwords applied a

+state-of-the art one-stage object detection model and a variety of tricks which we plan to

+adopt to improve our own recognition system.
+Specifically small objects and fine grained

+classification turned out to be as difficult as expected which was reflected in the evaluation

+results.
+For larger objects, however, and for some specific, smell-significant categories

+such as censers, gloves, or pomanders, the participants could achieve decent detection

+capabilities.
+The challenge results encourage us to keep working on the improvement of

+our algorithms to automatically extract s mell references from historical artworks.